 A picture says a thousand words, and similarly, a movie can tell a whole story in a single scene or even a dialogue.
 There is so much to learn from the media we have access to in these modern times.
 Even when it comes to topics like the economy, stock market, trading, countless acclaimed movies have been made based on them in the past few decades.

 This Hollywood blockbuster garnered acclaim for its portrayal of a Wall Street stockbroker, Belfort's life and career.
 The movie follows Belfort’s trajectory as he goes from an entry level job to huge losses due to Black Monday, to a pump and dump penny stocks scheme, to opening his new firm which gets investigated by the US SEC and the FBI.
 It covers the finance world and its corrupt underbelly and is arguably one of the best stock market movies.
+To date, The Wolf of Wall Street is unanimously one of the best films from the Hollywood screen library, starring the very talented Leonardo DiCaprio in one of his most convincing roles.
+Directed by the equally renowned Martin Scorsese, the movie brings home the reality of the ups and downs of Wall Street and how circumstances can change drastically for even a “wolf”.
+The movie market boomed with this grosser as it scored $392 million at the box office.

 A thriller-drama movie, Bazaar is based on a stock trader’s life.
 Hired for his trading skills, Rizwan gets entangled in insider trading and corrupt networks.
 As a stock market-related movie, it provides a good look at what it takes to actually work in the field.